flutter/flutter/engine/src/flutter/ci/builders/README.md

 * **parameters** - flags or parameters passed to the script.
 * **Script** - the path to the script to execute relative to the checkout directory.
+* **contexts** - a list of available contexts to add to the text execution step.
+The list of supported contexts can be found [here](https://flutter.googlesource.com/recipes/+/refs/heads/main/recipe_modules/flutter_deps/api.py#687).
+As of 06/20/23 two contexts are supported:
+"android_virtual_device" and "metric_center_token".

 The test scripts will run in a deferred context (failing the step only after logs have been uploaded).
 Tester and builder recipes provide an environment